suzanne64/insitu/README.md

 5. type :wq		(saves the file)
 6. press enter		(closes the vi window)

+After you get out of vi, if you get this res
+crontab: no crontab for suzanne - using an empty one
+crontab: installing new crontab

+When successful, the cron job will just start running

 To stop a cron job, remove it with crontab -r
 To view a cron job, list it with crontab -l